platformsh/platformsh-docs/reference/platform-app-yaml.md

             "/sites/default/files":
                 ...

-It has a few sub-keys which are:
+It has a few subkeys which are:

 * `root`: The folder to serve static assets for this location from relative to the application root.
 Typically `public` or `web`.
 * `passthru`: Whether to forward disallowed and missing resources from this location to the application.
 Can be true, false or a URI path string.
 Typically your applications front controller `/index.php` or `/app.php`.